Join us back in San Jose in 2027!

 • They will present at the scheduled time

-In addition to the submission agreement above, the following requirements apply to student presenters who will be under 18 years of age on the first day of the event they are attending:
+In addition to the submission agreement above, the following requirements apply to student presenters and coauthors who will be under 18 years of age on the first day of the event they are attending:

 • Students must have their abstract proposal approved by a faculty advisor or mentor before submission; this advisor or mentor must also be listed as a co-author on both the abstract and the final manuscript submitted for publication in the Proceedings of SPIE

-• If a submission is accepted for presentation, the presenter's parent or guardian must complete and submit the Parental/Guardian Consent Form within one month of the acceptance notification
+• If a submission is accepted for presentation, the student's parent or guardian must complete and submit the Parental/Guardian Consent Form by 8 weeks before the event start date

-• All presenters under age 18 must be accompanied to the event by a faculty advisor, parent, or guardian
+• All student authors under age 18 must be accompanied to the event by a faculty advisor, parent, or guardian

 Review and program placement